NOAA-ORR-ERD/cell_tree2d/README.rst

 This is a 2D version of the algorithm that is oriented towards maximum lookup speed and immediate answer checking.
-The basic CellTree does not hold enough information to give conclusive point-in-polygon answers; the best it can do is provide the (short) list of cells that contain the point.
-Since a point can be within the bounds of two different leaves, and it is very possible both children of a parent node will need to be searched, implementing immediate point-in-polygon checks on each cell as they are encountered is highly beneficial, as an early success will avoid all further tree traversal.
+The basic CellTree does not hold enough information to give conclusive point-in-polygon answers; the best it can do is provide the (short) list of cell bounding boxes that contain the point.
+Since a point can be within the bounds of two different cells, and it is very possible both children of a parent node will need to be searched, implementing immediate point-in-polygon checks on each cell as they are encountered is highly beneficial, as an early success will avoid all further tree traversal.

 ===========
 Usage Notes